DZLB-AM: History

 Radyo DZLB was established in 1964 by the University of the Philippines Los Baños to provide educational programming to rural communities surrounding Los Baños.
 The station originally broadcast at 1200 kHz with a power of 250 watts.
 In 1978, the frequency was changed to 1116 kHz.

 DZLB won a KBP Golden Dove Award for Best AM Station in 1994 and a Catholic Mass Media Award for Best Educational Radio Program in 2010.

 In 2005, the station went inactive due to lack of equipment.
 Three years after, in October 2008, the station went back on-air with a more powerful transmitter & equipment.
 Since December 1 of the same year, DZLB broadcasts from 6:00AM to 12:00NN, Mondays to Sundays.

-Before the first semester, Academic Year 2011-2012 ended, a groundbreaking ceremony was held at the antenna tower site of the station, located near the entrance of the University of the Philippines, as a new antenna tower will be built for DZLB.
-Since the second semester of the same academic year, the station went off-air.

-DZLB will resume its regular broadcast on April 9, 2012.
-It is currently on its test broadcast in preparation for the station's return on the air.
+Near the end of the first semester of Academic Year 2011-2012, construction for the station's new antenna tower began, causing the station to go off-air.
+On April 9, 2012, it went back on the air.